liuandy1207/Handbooks/PythonHandbook.md

 for COUNTER in range(START, END, STEP):        # loops from START to END - 1 by increments of STEP LOOP_CODE

-# For Loop - Iterable Object Case
+# For Loop - By Element in Iterable
 for ELEMENT in ITERABLE:
+  LOOP_CODE

+# For Loop - By Index AND Element in Iterable
+for INDEX, ELEMENT in enumerate(ITERABLE):
   LOOP_CODE

 # While Loop